-Corrective Actions: The Research Manager reviewed the study history and IRB approved List of Research Personnel with the study team and determined that there was only one occurrence where an unapproved member of the study team participated in research.
+Corrective Actions: The Research Manager reviewed the study history and IRB approved List of Research Personnel with the study team and determined that there was only one occurrence where an unapproved

+HSPP Use Only: Corrective and Preventative Action Plans v2024-03 member of the study team participated in research.
 This review is documented in a note-to-file and will be kept in the regulatory record.